janvorisek/drie/docs/geometries.md

 # Geometries

-Geometry components are simply passed to the corresponding mesh.
+Geometry components are simply passed to the corresponding Object3D.

+## Usage

 ::: code-group
 ```vue-html{3} [Mesh]